Ammenadop/Chartie/README.md

 ## Issues you might be facing:

 use node version 14 or 19 if any problem arises due to node version for frontend .
-For server 19 is recommended.
+For server node version 19 is recommended.